hujhax/austin-improv-wiki/Troupes/Lane & Jane.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Kayla Lane and Karen Jane jump off a cliff and build their rainbow wings together on the way down. </blockquote>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Kayla Lane and Karen Jane jump off a cliff and build their rainbow wings together on the way down.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We perform character-driven 2-person fun stuff.
-And we love each other a lot. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We perform character-driven 2-person fun stuff.
+And we love each other a lot.

 ## Media
 ### Videos